Formula to Calculate Indexation Cost

 Example #3

 Y is a developed nation.
-It has a policy of taxing long term capital gain at 12.5% and short term capital gain tax at 17%.
-Also, the country allows indexation benefits for long term capital gain.
-Further, the country allows 9% long term capital gain flat if no indexation benefit is taken.
-Mrs. Carmella sold an asset for $15,000, which is subject to long term capital gain tax.
-When the asset was purchased for $10,000, the CII for the same has been calculated as 158, and CII for the year of sale is calculated as 177.
-You are required to evaluate whether Mrs. Carmella should opt for Indexation or pay long term capital gain tax, flat at 9%?
+It has a policy of taxing long-term capital gain at 12.5% and short-term capital gain tax at 17%.
+Also, the country allows indexation benefits for long-term capital gain.
+Further, the country allows 9% long-term capital gain flat if no indexation benefit is taken.
+Mrs. Carmella sold an asset for $15,000, subject to long-term capital gain tax.
+When the asset was purchased for $10,000, the CII for the same was calculated as 158, and the CII for the year of sale was calculated as 177.
+You must evaluate whether Mrs. Carmella should opt for Indexation or pay long-term capital gain tax, flat at 9%?

 Solution

-It is an interesting question where govt. is flexible with their taxpayers and allowing them to pick up the best option where they need to pay less tax.
+It is an interesting question where govt.
+It is flexible with their taxpayers and allows them to pick up the best option where they need to pay less tax.

-Mrs. Carmella purchased the asset, and she is liable for long term capital gain tax.
-In order to calculate the tax, we need to first find out the capital gain and again to calculate the gain we need index cost of acquisition.
+Mrs. Carmella purchased the asset and is liable for long-term capital gain tax.
+To calculate the tax, we need first to find out the capital gain, and again to calculate the gain, we need to index the acquisition cost.

-Use the following data for calculation of Indexation
+Use the following data for the calculation of Indexation

 - Purchase Price: 10000.00